virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 ---
 title: Deep Learning Theory
 author: clone95
 description: Get started with Deep Learning, the branch of machine learning that uses deep neural networks to solve problems that are intractable for traditional Machine Learning systems.
+This guide is library-agnostic.
 ---

 # Index